UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_07.md

 Congratulations on writing your first code\!

-We have read in our data and we know the dimensions.
-Well now what now?
+We have read in our data, and we know the dimensions.
+Well, now what?

-Let’s go over how we would **index**, **slice** and **select** certain columns or rows of our data.
+Let’s go over how we would **index**, **slice**, and **select** certain columns or rows of our data.

-Let’s start by importing pandas and loading in a dataset named `cereal.csv` and we’ll save it as `cereal`.
+Let’s start by importing pandas and loading in a dataset named `cereal.csv,` and we will save it as `cereal.`

 We can see all the columns and the first 5 rows of the dataframe using `.head()`

-Let’s say we only want certain rows of the whole dataframe or certain columns.
+Let’s say we only want certain rows, however, of the dataframe or certain columns.

-We talked about how `.head()` will generate the first few rows of a dataframe (5 as default) but what if we wanted rows 5-10?
+We talked about how `.head()` will generate the first few rows of a dataframe (5 as default), but what if we wanted the rows from 5-10?

-The first column of this dataframe is called the `index`.
+The first column of this dataframe is called the `index.`

 Each row has a label (the index) as well as a position.
 In this case, the index label of an observation is the same as it’s position.

 This doesn’t always have to be the case.
-We can assign another columns as the index, but we will discuss this in the next module.
+We can assign another column as the index; however, we will wait to discuss this in the next module.

 ---